 If you are using your air conditioner this time of the year, there is an easy way to save on your energy costs.

 Putting up with a slight increase in your thermostat settings can show a big decrease in your monthly bill in the summer.
 This doesn’t necessarily have to be while you’re home either.
 Using smart technology like a smart programmable thermostat gives you the ability to control your temperature remotely.
-I have the Eaton hub which allows me to adjust the temperature when I’m not home.

 Don’t forget about regular maintenance on your air conditioning unit.